Clyde Fenton: Biography

 To the Civil Aviation Department Fenton was a disaster, but to the people of the Top End, he was a hero.
 On 14 May 1935 Fenton was fined £20 for "endangering public safety" by swooping low over the Star Theatre, Darwin several times, including once between "the front of the circle and the screen".
 In 1936 he made an unsanctioned flight to China after hearing of his sister's death in child-birth there, he flew there in a small open aircraft to bring his mother home.

+Fenton in 1937 at Newcastle Waters Station, after being rescued by William Hely.

 On 14 May 1940 he received his call up for the RAAF by telegram.
 He was eventually based at Manbulloo airstrip near Katherine, from where he made many emergency medical flights; during this period he worked closely with Olive O'Keeffe a nurse working at the Katherine Hospital.
 In August 1942 the No 6 Communications Flight was formed with Flight Lieutenant Fenton in command; this was known as `Fenton’s Flying Freighters’.
 This unit delivered mail and food supplies to army and RAAF outposts, as far afield as the Wessel Islands.
 The unit was at various times based at the Ross Smith Aerodrome in Darwin, and at the Batchelor airstrip.

 Fenton left the Territory after the war and begun working for the Commonwealth Department of Health, initially in Brisbane.
 While there he wrote Flying Doctor (1947).
 He married Sheila Ethyl Young, a nurse and widow, in Sydney on 10 October 1949 and they divorced in October 1959.
 He transferred to Melbourne in 1949 and on 29 March 1963 he married Lavinia Florence Catalano.
 He retired from medicine in March 1966 and died on 27 February 1982.